AdriaPadilla/Twitter-API-V2-full-archive-Search-academics/README.md

 python3 main.py
 ```

-- Get params.py "pharses" variable, where you'll have defined at least one query.
-- Get params.py "query_params" variable, where requested elements are defined.
+- In params.py "pharses" variable, you can define the list of queries.
+You can use boolean operators [Building queries for Search Tweets](https://developer.twitter.com/en/docs/twitter-api/tweets/search/integrate/build-a-query)
-- For loop for each query.
+- main For loop for each query.
 - For query, dump response in MYSQL database with json_dumper.py config.
 - If pagination token in results (will be presents if more than 500 results), get pagination token and iterate over the loop
 - If pagination token is not in results, end for loop and start a new query.